I sorted through hundreds of projects for DIY Christmas ornaments until I found my top 10 favorites!

 1. Cable Knit Ornament

-First up is this cable knit ornament found on a site called Interior Design Room.
+First, is this cable knit ornament from a site called Interior Design Room.

 Seriously, how cute is this?

 Just cover a styrofoam ball with a cable knit sweater and it’ll give you that comfy cozy feel.

 Because this project is very simple and inexpensive to make, you could make a bunch of these and use the same colors as the them for your tree.

 2. Rag Ball Ornament

-Second up is a DIY ornament tutorial from a site called The Ornament Girl Blog.
+Second, is a DIY ornament tutorial from The Ornament Girl Blog.

 These DIY Christmas ornaments are made from rags of fabric.